IAFPD Certificate in Coaching Psychology

-The course Approved by the British Psychological Society Learning Centre and Recognised by the International Society for Coaching Psychology.
+The course is Approved by the British Psychological Society Learning Centre and Recognised by the International Society for Coaching Psychology.
 It forms part of the Association for Coaching Accredited Advanced Diploma in Coaching programme.

-Students have usually completed the Certificate in Coaching module or another course at the Centre to ensure they have some skills, knowledge and practice of solution focused cognitive behavioural coaching.
+Learners have usually completed the Certificate in Coaching module or another course at the Centre to ensure they have some skills, knowledge and practice of solution focused cognitive behavioural coaching.

 Learners will be currently coaching coachees, clients or staff.
 If delegates have not attended a formal coaching training programme, they are advised to consider undertaking the Centre’s Certificate in Coaching course.

-Prior to the course, students are required to prepare a PowerPoint presentation on some aspect of coaching psychology.
-The focus will be on the knowledge and understanding of the chosen topic rather than on presentation skills.
-(It is not an opportunity to facilitate a workshop.)
-This presentation will be delivered during the 5-day programme.
-Students will be required to coach another student on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a written assignment completed after attending the programme.
+Learners will be required to coach another student on the course, live in front of the group for the purpose of training-related group supervision and maintain a log of this experience to be included in a written assignment completed after attending the programme.
 In addition, pre-course reading for the programme includes two set texts focusing on coaching psychology and the coaching relationship.
 These two books will be reviewed as part of the written assignment undertaken after attending the module.
-(Potential students who do not have the time to prepare the presentation prior to the course are strongly recommended to apply only when they have the sufficient time to fulfil the mandatory course requirements.)